 RSU 39 has been a leader in acting on this information.
 Through our Gear Up Grant and Program, we have been able to work with the company Sentinel to ensure that all students in Grades 7-12 have access to a robust Internet connection at home for free.
-These hotspots are available for students at Caribou High School in the Transitions Center, Caribou Middle School through Mr. Pelletier and the after-school Gear Up tutoring program, or at Limestone Community School through the main office.
+These hotspots are available for students at Caribou High School in the Transitions Center, Caribou Middle School through Mr. Pelletier and the after-school Gear Up tutoring program.

 When students or staff members identify that something is not working right, either with their Chromebook or another device, the network, or an online service, a Support Ticket should be filed.
-Alternatively, students at CHS in grades 9-12 and staff members are invited to visit the Tech Depart aka ChromeDepot for assistance and support from our Junior Tech's.
+Alternatively, students at CHS in grades 9-12 and staff members are invited to visit the Tech Department (Room 205) aka ChromeDepot for assistance and support from our Junior Tech's.